Skip to Content

 GP Logistics 7′ Compact Folding Ladder

-With all of that said, while this may be the perfect ladder for us, it wouldn’t be the right ladder for everyone.
-At its most compact, this ladder is roughly 7’ long and 5” square, (exact dimensions: 87″ x 3.5″ x 4.5″).
-It’s definitely compact, but you’ve gotta have 7 foot long storage available to consider this GP Logistics compact folding ladder for your RV.
+With all of that said, while this may have been the perfect ladder for us, it won’t be the right ladder for everyone.
+At its most compact, this ladder is roughly 7’ long and 5” square (exact dimensions: 87″ x 3.5″ x 4.5″).
+So, it’s definitely compact, but you’ve gotta have 7-foot-long storage available to consider this folding ladder for your RV.

 There are many reasons why this is such a popular ladder for RVers: